towolf/towolf.github.com/docs/PsychBasic/Screen.markdown

 See MovieDemoOSX and DriftDemoOSX for examples of how to create and show movies this way.

-Off\-screen windows are invisible, but useful as an intermediate place to create and store images for later display.
+Off-screen windows are invisible, but useful as an intermediate place to create and store images for later display.
 Copying from window to window is very fast.
-It's easy to precompute a series of off\-screen windows and then show them as a movie, in real time, one per video frame:
+It's easy to precompute a series of off-screen windows and then show them as a movie, in real time, one per video frame:

         % make movie